 2.1.2 TimeTac

-A plattform that allows to track process times of (cleaning) people.
+A plattform that allows to track process times of (cleaning) personnel.
 In this instance, it is utilized to track and access data regarding who cleaned each apartment, along with the timing and duration of the cleaning.
 The stored data about cleaning durations can be fetched via a REST-API following the OpenAPI Standard

 2.2 Additionally derived Data